An Automaton Group with PSPACE-Complete Word Problem

-\begin{remark} To calculate the number of states of $\mathcal{T}$, we assume that all parts of the automaton share the same $\id$ state; the $r$ states are shared anyway.
+\begin{remark} To calculate the number of states of $\mathcal{T}$, we assume that all parts of the automaton share the same $\id$ state and the same part for $\checksub{\id}$; the $r$ states are shared anyway.
 This yields

-many states, where $R$ is the number of states of $\mathcal{R}$, $\Gamma$ is the sum of the number of states and the number of tape symbols for a Turing machine for a $\PSPACE$-complete problem and where we have used the size of $\mathcal{T}_2$ from \autoref{rmk:sizeOfT2}. \end{remark} \end{section}
+many states, where $|R|$ is the number of states of $\mathcal{R}$ (for example, $|R| = 3$ for the Aleshin automaton from \cref{ex:freeGroup}), $|\Gamma|$ is the sum of the number of states and the number of tape symbols for a Turing machine for a $\PSPACE$-complete problem (which we assume to be a power of two) and where we have used the size of $\mathcal{T}_2$ from \cref{rmk:sizeOfT2}. \end{remark} \end{section}

 \begin{section}{Compressed Word Problem} In this section, we re-apply our previous construction to show that there is an automaton group with an \EXPSPACE-complete compressed word problem.
 The \emph{compressed word problem} of a group is similar to the normal word problem.
 However, the input element (to be compared to the neutral element) is not given directly but as a straight-line program.
-A \emph{straight-line program} is a context-free grammar which generates exactly one word. \begin{theorem} There is an automaton group with an \EXPSPACE-complete compressed word problem: \problem [a \GAut $\mathcal{T} = (Q, \Sigma, \delta)$ with $|\Sigma| = 2$] {a straight-line program generating a state sequence $\bm{q} \in Q^{\pm *}$} {is $\bm{q} = \idGrp$ in $\mathscr{G}(\mathcal{T})$?} \end{theorem}
+A \emph{straight-line program} is a context-free grammar which generates exactly one word. \begin{theorem}\labelx{thm:compressedEXPSPACE} There is an automaton group with an \EXPSPACE-complete compressed word problem: \problem [a \GAut $\mathcal{T} = (Q, \Sigma, \delta)$ with $|\Sigma| = 2$] {a straight-line program generating a state sequence $\bm{q} \in Q^{\pm *}$} {is $\bm{q} = \idGrp$ in $\mathscr{G}(\mathcal{T})$?} \end{theorem}